 Yamaha Piano History

-During the 1970s and 1980s, Yamaha produced several versions of Stage Pianos, Syntheseisers, and portable keyboards.
-The first digital piano was Yamaha Clavinova YP-30 and introduced in 1983.
-Since then, the company continue to evolve and innovate.
-Until now, Yamaha offers many outstanding digital pianos.
+During the 1970s and 1980s, Yamaha produced several versions of Stage Pianos, Synthesizers, and portable keyboards.
+The first digital piano was the Yamaha Clavinova YP-30, which was introduced in 1983.
+Since then, the company has continued to evolve and innovate.
+Until now, Yamaha has offered many outstanding digital pianos.

-When it comes to the Yamaha piano, its flagship concert grand CF Series is featured in many of the world’s most prestigious concert halls and music conservatories.
+When it comes to the Yamaha piano, its flagship concert, the grand CF Series, is featured in many of the world’s most prestigious concert halls and music conservatories.

 Consequently, Yamaha equipped the distinguished CF concert grand sound in many models of its digital pianos.